Silentor/TreeList/README.md

 # TreeList
-TreeList is a simple generic tree data type with Unity Editor support.
-It's based on a List<> internally so its name.
+TreeList is a simple, generic tree data type with Unity Editor support.
+It's internally based on a List<>, hence the name.
 ## Features:
-- Fast serialization/deserialization (only data and depth of the tree node)
+- **Fast and simple serialization/deserialization**: Only the data and depth of the tree node.
-- Fast iteration, children enumeration (because of the List)
+- **Fast iteration and children enumeration**: Thanks to the underlying List<>.
-- Not so fast modification (because of the List)
+- **Moderate modification performance**: Also due to the List<> structure.
-- Prefab workflow support (Apply/Revert)
+- **Prefab workflow support**: Includes Apply/Revert functionality.
-- Copy/Paste/Undo support
+- **Copy/Paste/Undo support**: Enables streamlined editing.
-- UIToolkit and IMGUI editors (mostly equivalent in functionality)
+- **UIToolkit and IMGUI editors**: Mostly equivalent in functionality.
-- Dark/light skin compatible
+- **Dark/light skin compatibility**: Offers seamless UI integration.
 ## Installation
 Install a package from a Git URL.
 Please take a look at [Unity Manual](https://docs.unity3d.com/Manual/upm-ui-giturl.html) for instructions and use `https://github.com/Silentor/TreeList.git?path=/Packages/com.Silentor.TreeList` URL in Package Manager to install package.